nodejitsu/jitsu/README.md

 ## Libraries
 <a name="Libraries"></a>
 The Nodejitsu team and friends have been building and using these tools actively for the past two years.
 They are the most used Node libraries (see: [http://search.npmjs.org/](http://search.npmjs.org/)) and are actively maintained.
-Each tool serves a specific function, which we highly suggest you check each one out individually.
+Each tool serves a specific function and we highly suggest you check each one out individually if you wish to increase your knowledge of Node.js

 - [colors](http://github.com/marak/colors) - Terminal Colors module
 - [optimist](http://github.com/substack/optimist) - CLI Options Parsing